mikaelho/pythonista-uiconstraints/README.md

 # anchor - UI constraints for Pythonista

 Python wrapper for Apple iOS UI view layout constraints, [available](https://github.com/mikaelho/pythonista-uiconstraints) as `anchor.py` on GitHub.
+Run the file to see a sample constraint-driven layout.

 ## Constraints?